Government AI Governance Consulting

 "Who is accountable for our AI?"

-Every agency needs designated accountable officials with contact details provided to DTA.
-Post-Robodebt, accountability for automated decisions is under intense scrutiny.
-Clear roles and responsibilities aren't optional.
+Every agency must designate accountable officials with contact details provided to DTA.
+The National AI Plan 2025 goes further, mandating Chief AI Officers in every agency.
+Post-Robodebt, accountability for automated decision-making is under intense scrutiny from Parliament, the OAIC, and the public.
+Clear roles and risk management responsibilities are not optional.

 Define accountability structures →